svgeesus/EuroMPE/Duophonic/performance-dac.md

 Bipolar operation is possible (datasheet p.47) but not needed here, all the MIDI CC are unipolar for the MPE performance controls.
 So *could* use singe-rail op-amps which swing to 0V on input and output.
 Probably easier to use bipolar devices though.

 Given wide variety of op-amp capabilities, fluctuating pricing and wildly varying lead times and availability, split perf dac board into the DAC part and the buffer/slew part so one can be built with cheap parts then another with better parts, for testing and to avoid replacing the DAC.
-Standardize on one footprint, so SOIC-14 quad.
+Standardize on one op-amp footprint, so SOIC-14 quad.

+Op-amp board needs bipolar supply OR R/R in and out op-amps to ensure accurate 0V.
+Bipolar is easier.
+Check CMRR though.

 ## Fading (all voice 'attenuators')

+(Not on same board).

 Use 4 pots with rail-to-rail input and output buffer amps connected to 4 adc inputs.
 Teensy 4.1 only has 10bit (enob) ADC.
 Then use these values to digitally scale the 14bit performance values (on *all* voices), providing per-performance-output attenuator function across all channels.